zirrostig/vim-schlepp/README.md

 Inspired by Damian Conway's DragVisuals from his
 [More Instantly Better Vim](http://programming.oreilly.com/2013/10/more-instantly-better-vim.html)

+The big difference between this and dragvisuals is that schlepp is much faster when working over large selections of text, has more features, more configurable, and hopefully has fewer gotchas.

 What it Does
 ============
 Schlepp lets you move a highlighted (visual mode) section of text around,